Rates

 1The prices mentioned are the gross prices to be paid.
 Payment against official invoice (upon request the invoice will be issued in advance) by bank transfer or cash.
 Delivery by e-mail, by mail or personally in the Budapest office.
 Postage of foreign shipments: AT: DE, CH: UK: US: EUR + EUR / page.

-2As the basis of the above values, we have chosen a FULL PAGE ( STROKES INCLUDING ALL WRITTEN CHARACTERS).
-The fee of at least one average page is charged per order.
+2As a basis for the above figures we have chosen a FULL PAGE WITH ( STROKES INCL.
+ALL CHARACTERS.
+A minimum of one average page will be charged per order.

 Tricks which we do NOT play